saylordotorg/course_hist242/Unit08.md

+---
+layout: default
+title: "HIST242: Modern Northeast Asia"
+course_description: "A study of the history of East Asia (China, Japan, Korea, and Vietnam) from the 19th century to the present.
+Analyzes the impact of European imperialism, Communism, and the creation of modern nation-states."
+next: ../Unit09
+previous: ../Unit07
+---
 **Unit 8: Hot and Cold Wars** <span id="8"></span> *The tensions in Northeast Asia and Japan’s intensifying expansionist ambitions led ultimately to the outbreak of war in 1937.
 While the